Louis1351/Spline-Objects-Tool-UE4/README.md

 * Type - To select the current object.
 * Close - To close the spline.
 * Follow Direction - Each object changes their rotation corresponding to the spline's direction.
 * Inverse Direction - To invert the spline's direction.
+(Only work when Follow Direction is checked)
 * Is Snapping - Points Of the spline snap to the nearest StaticMesh.
-* Is Align to surface - Each object has
+* Is Align to surface - Each object Align to surface.
+(Only works when Is Snapping is checked)
-* Snapping Radius -
+* Snapping Radius - (Only works when Is Snapping is checked)

 # Objects Settings<h3>